 Sources: Field Data (2025)

-The data from Table 1 determines that 16.7% of respondents agreed while 83.3% direct strongly agreement of the statement that the head of school actively supports the development of the religious studies curriculum.
+The data from Table 1 indicates that 16.7% of respondents agreed, while 83.3% direct strongly agreement of the statement that the head of school actively supports the development of the religious studies curriculum.
 This suggests that religious subjects receive strong support from heads of schools in secondary education.
 Consequently, students are taught religious subjects according to the guidelines set by the curriculum.
-This aligns with the study by Hughes et al. (2009), which emphasises about the importance of heads of schools as leaders who should possess a critical understanding of their situations and influence team members to achieve desired goals.
+This aligns with the study by Hughes et al. (2009), which emphasises the importance of heads of schools as leaders who should possess a critical understanding of their situations and influence team members to achieve desired goals.

 Additionally, the curriculum for teaching and learning religious subjects is overseen by heads of schools in the Morogoro municipality.
 This is corroborated by information from the Diocesan Secretariat of Education in Morogoro (DSEP), which indicated in a face-to-face interview that: "I am aware that heads of schools support the learning process of religious subjects based on the guidelines advocated by the curriculum.
 This fosters a conducive environment for students to acquire relevant knowledge, skills, and attitudes towards their studies" (DSEP J).
 This statement emphasises that students benefit from the heads of schools creating an environment conducive to learning religious subjects.
 It follows that knowledge, skills, and positive attitudes regarding religious content are acquired by students due to the support of their heads of schools.

-Furthermore, the data in Table 1, which indicates that 83.3% of participants agreed and 16.7% strongly agreed, proceeds a mean score of 4.17.
+Furthermore, the data in Table 1, which indicates that 83.3% of participants agreed and 16.7% strongly agreed, produces a mean score of 4.17.
 This suggests that heads of schools are making significant efforts to provide adequate professional development opportunities for teachers of religious subjects.
-These finding highlights that, heads of schools are actively creating a positive learning environment by allowing teachers to attend various seminars on religious teachings to upgrade their knowledge.
+These finding highlights that heads of schools are actively creating a positive learning environment by allowing teachers to attend various seminars on religious teachings to upgrade their knowledge.
 These results imply that heads of schools understand their responsibilities towards their teachers, enhancing the effectiveness of the teaching and learning processes.
 Additionally, heads of schools are accountable for establishing both school and classroom conditions that directly impact students' learning (Wahlstrom, Louis, Leithwood, & Anderson, 2010).
 This is supported by statements from HoS J, who described how teachers are more collaborative in teaching religious subjects and are positively influenced by how their head of school communicates with them, especially regarding teaching materials.

 Moreover, Table 1 reveals that 50% of participants agreed and 50% strongly agreed that the head of school allocates sufficient resources (e.g., books, materials) for teaching religious subjects.
 An interview with a head of school on May 7, 2025, emphasized: "I am doing my best to gather as many resources as possible, such as books, video clips, magazines, and other materials rich in religious instruction to support this subject because it plays a significant role in students' moral disciplines."
 This underscores the heads of schools' understanding of the importance of religious education in shaping morality, which begins in the family and is reinforced in schools.
 This information aligns with findings by Mwenisongole and Ntawigaya (2021), who noted that religious education contributes significantly to ethical development within the context of disciplinary education.